-If YCWA were to propose additional ground-disturbing activities not currently addressed in this Exhibit E that could affect erosion and sediment in surface waters, which in turn could affect water quality and aquatic resources, YCWA's proposed Project includes four conditions to address such instances.
+If YCWA were to propose additional ground-disturbing activities not currently addressed in this Exhibit E that could affect erosion and sediment in surface waters, which in turn could affect water quality and aquatic resources, YCWA's proposed Project includes two conditions to address such instances.

-The first measure, YCWA's proposed Condition GEN1 would: 1) assure that YCWA's planned activities are efficiently coordinated to the extent possible with Forest Service activities; 2) make Forest Service and other applicable agencies aware of YCWA's planned O&M activities on federal land; and 3) make YCWA aware of all pertinent Forest Service orders, rules and policies that might affect YCWA's planned activities.
-YCWA would meet in the first quarter of each year with Forest Service and other agencies to discuss YCWA's planned Project O&M activities for that calendar year to the extent they are known.
+The first condition, YCWA's proposed Condition GEN1 would: 1) assure that YCWA's planned activities are efficiently coordinated to the extent possible with Agency and Tribe activities; 2) make Agencies and Tribes aware of YCWA's planned O&M activities on federal land; and 3) make YCWA aware of all pertinent Agency and Tribe orders, rules and policies that might affect YCWA's planned activities.
+YCWA would meet in the first quarter of each year with the Agencies and Tribes to discuss YCWA's planned Project O&M activities for that calendar year to the extent they are known.
 An annual meeting early in the year is appropriate, since YCWA normally develops an annual maintenance plan early in each calendar year.
-YCWA would file documentation of the meeting with FERC, including recommendations by Forest Service, if requested by FERC.
-The measure does not imply that YCWA may not proceed with planned Project O&M activities until YCWA has reviewed the planned O&M activity with Forest Service, or relieve YCWA from obtaining all necessary approvals and permits for the planned maintenance work.
-Implementation of the measure would provide early notice to agencies regarding any planned ground disturbing activities.
+YCWA would file documentation of the meeting with FERC, including recommendations by the Agencies and Tribes, if requested by FERC.
+The measure does not imply that YCWA may not proceed with planned Project O&M activities until YCWA has reviewed the planned O&M activity with the Agencies and Tribes, or relieve YCWA from obtaining all necessary approvals and permits for the planned maintenance work.
+Implementation of the measure would provide early notice to Agencies and Tribes regarding any planned ground disturbing activities.